aaronbarkas/DB-BI-Portfolio/README.md

 My name is Aaron Barkas and I am an I.T professional with over 3.5+ years experience in the I.T industry.

-This portfolio is also a work in progress and will improve as my skills develop.

 Skills Include:

 - Database Design